BlueBrain/MorphIO/doc/feature/spikeReport.md

     if (input .getState() == SpikeReport::FAILED)
        ... // Report error.
-    // To be strictly correct, the last operation should be output.forward to
+    // To be strictly correct, the last operation should be output.seek to
     // advance until the current timestamp.

 ### Copying a spike report from one URL to another with a read timeout.